count-negative/Configurable-Menu/README.md

 Change Log:
 ==============
+0.6-Beta
+   - Fixed several bugs.
+   - Ability to drag and drop item to Desktop and icon list applet of physic.

 0.5-Beta
    - Added Dragon theme to put the categories horizontally.
    - Added Horizontal theme to put  all horizontally.